 Cerebrospinal fluid is the liquid around your brain and spinal cord.
-If a doctor thinks you have an illness that affects your nervous system, she might take a sample for testing.
+If a doctor thinks you have an illness that affects your nervous system, they might take a sample for testing.

 The fluid is made by a group of cells, called the choroid plexus, that are deep inside your brain.
 Your body has about 150 milliliters of fluid -- roughly two-thirds of a cup.